Skip to main content

 For adults, overweight and obesity ranges are determined by using weight and height to calculate a number called the body mass index (BMI).
 BMI is used because, for most people, it correlates with their amount of body fat.

-BMI is an indirect measure of body fat, but is more convenient than some direct measures of body fat, such as underwater weighing, or dual energy x-ray absorptiometry.
-BMI is also important because the use of many weight loss drugs are based on a whether a person has reached a certain BMI.
+BMI is an indirect measure of body fat, and is more convenient than some direct measures of body fat, such as underwater weighing, or dual energy x-ray absorptiometry.
+BMI is also important because the use of most weight loss drugs are based on a whether a person has reached a certain BMI.

 Factors used to determine if someone is at risk for weight-related diseases include: